Seodaemun A: History

-Throughout its history, Seodaemun A has elected members of both liberal and conservative parties to represent the constituency.
-Accordingly, Seodaemun A has historically been considered a bellwether constituency by political analysts.
-However, in recent elections the Democratic Party has been dominant with four consecutive wins in the constituency.
-Therefore, some analysts consider the constituency as becoming a stronghold for the Democratic Party.

 Kang Seong-mo of the right-wing Democratic Justice Party was the first member to represent the constituency having won with 37.04% of the vote.
 Kang lost his bid for re-election and was succeeded by Kim Sang-hyun of the centre-left Democratic Party.
 Kim won re-election in 1996 but was not re-nominated ahead of the 2000 election.
 He was succeeded by Lee Sung-heon of the centre-right Grand National Party who won in a tight race against Woo Sang-ho of the Millennium Democratic Party.
 Lee Sung-heon and Woo Sang-ho would continue to face off in rematches in Seodaemun A as the mainstream conservative and liberal party candidates respectively until the 2020 South Korean legislative election.

 In the 2004 South Korean legislative election, Woo Sang-ho of the Uri Party narrowly defeated incumbent Lee Sung-heon by a margin of 1,899 votes.
 However, in the following election held in 2008, Lee won the seat back by a wide margin and securing 51.64% of the vote.
 In the 2012 election, Woo won the seat back, securing 54.36% of the vote in a one-on-one battle against Lee Sung-heon.
 Woo won re-election in 2016 and 2020 with 54.88% and 53.24% of the vote respectively, defeating former assemblyman Lee Sung-heon in both matches.

 Ahead of the 2024 South Korean legislative election, Woo Sang-ho announced that he would not be standing for re-election in Seodaemun A. After holding a party primary, the Democratic Party nominated lawyer Kim Dong-ah as the party's candidate for the constituency on March 11, 2024.
 Kim Dong-ah went on to win the general election with 50.75% of the vote, defeating Lee Yong-ho of the People Power Party.